University College Dublin

 Professional Certificate in Financial Advice from UCD

-Two hour exams for each module at the end of the trimester - (100 multiple choice questions)
+Two hour exam for each module at the end of the trimester - (100 multiple choice questions)

 For more information please contact [email protected]